TWUOnline/ldrs591/_pages/unit-3-assessment.md

 <h2>Unit 3 Assessment</h2>
 <h3>Unit 3 Blog</h3>
 In unit 3, you are asked to write the following blog post (500 words total):

-<strong><span style="color: #ff0000">[Heather, please delete questions that aren't graded.
-Also, please check the word count.
-We can say 500-750 total words, or split it up for the different parts]</span></strong>
 <h4>Part 1</h4>
 <ul>
  	<li>Begin by creating a new post and explain ...